 What Can You Watch?

-There are plenty of movies to watch in 4k/HDR from Apple TV.
-In fact, just about every 4k title offered on Apple TV supports HDR though either HDR10 or Dolby Vision (See the full list below).
-Newer titles in 4k on Apple TV include Baby Driver, Wonder Woman, and T2 Trainspotting, but there are also a few remastered classics available like Close Encounters of the Third Kind, and Goodfellas.
-For TV shows and series we recommend using the Netflix app or Amazon Video app (coming soon to Apple iOS), because Apple hasn’t listed any episodic series in 4k/HDR yet.
+There are plenty of movies and TV shows to watch in 4k/HDR from Apple TV.
+In fact, just about every 4k title offered on Apple TV supports HDR through either HDR10 or Dolby Vision (see a full list of 4k titles here).
+Titles in 4k on Apple TV include hits like Aquaman, Wonder Woman, and Joker, but there are also quite a few remastered classics available like Apocalypse Now, Close Encounters of the Third Kind, and Goodfellas.

 Where to Buy